 Common Problems and Health Complications:

-The fact that mixed breed dogs are drawn from a wider gene pool makes them normally healthier and more resistant to health issues than purebred dogs.
+The fact that mixed dog breeds are drawn from a wider gene pool makes them normally healthier and more resistant to health issues than purebred dogs.

 Though generally healthy, German Shepherd Husky Mix commonly identify with a few health complications depending on the specific issues inherited from their parents.
 Below are some of these health issues: